deco3500-2017/team-apollo/README.md

 #### Data-Collection Pivot

 Early stages of the project outlined a data-collection method that was dependant on the user manual input data.
 During the early design phases and testing, we began to release this was potentially cumbersome and a burden to the user.
 As a result, the group began exploring ideas around passive collecting data through external sources (such as Instagram), as well as features native to mobile devices such as the microphone and accelerometer.
-However, as a result of this, greater converns began to arise around priovacy within the project and what we would actually be collection, these concerns can be found [here](https://github.com/deco3500-2017/team-apollo/blob/master/phase3/privacy.md).
+However, as a result of this, greater concerns began to arise around privacy within the project and what we would actually be collecting, these concerns can be found [here](https://github.com/deco3500-2017/team-apollo/blob/master/phase3/privacy.md).
+However, the issue of critical-mass was reduced as a result of passively collecting data and relying less on user input.

 #### Brand & Style Guide